aaronhma/algorithms/data-structure/non-linear/map/unordered_map.md

 unordered_map<pair<int, int>, int> mp;
 ```

 You will get Compilation Error!
 Why?
-See [this page](http://www.cplusplus.com/reference/functional/hash) for `unordered_map` supported types.
+See [this page](http://www.cplusplus.com/reference/functional/hash) for `unordered_map` hash function supported data types.
 For unsupported types, you have to create your own hash function for use.
 For example, let's see how we can create a hash function for `pair<int, int>`.

 As you know, any `int` value is between $-2^{31}+1$ to $2^{31}-1$.
 So, if we create a hash function that for every `pair<int, int>` returns distinct values in type `size_t` (alias of `unsigned int`), it will be done.
 It is pretty easy: `x.first^(x.second<<32)` is good.
 But be careful about overflow.
 For having a good hash function, we use `hash<long long>`.
 The code looks like this: